G7DAO/summon-contracts/contracts/upgradeables/marketplace/README.md

-# Marketplace V3 design document.
+# Marketplace design document.

-This is a live document that explains what the [achievo](https://achievo.xyz) `Marketplace V3` smart contract is, how it works and can be used, and why it is written the way it is.
+This is a live document that explains what the [achievo](https://achievo.xyz) `Marketplace` smart contract is, how it works and can be used, and why it is written the way it is.

 The document is written for technical and non-technical readers.
-To ask further questions about `Marketplace V3`, please join the [achievo discord](https://discord.gg/achievo) or create a [github issue](https://github.com/achievo-dev/contracts/issues).
+To ask further questions about `Marketplace`, please join the [achievo discord](https://discord.gg/achievo) or create a [github issue](https://github.com/achievo-dev/contracts/issues).

 ---

 ## Background

-The [achievo](https://achievo.xyz) `Marketplace V3` is a marketplace where where people can sell NFTs — [ERC 721](https://eips.ethereum.org/EIPS/eip-721) or [ERC 1155](https://eips.ethereum.org/EIPS/eip-1155) tokens — at a fixed price ( what we'll refer to as a "Direct listing"), or auction them (what we'll refer to as an "Auction listing").
+The [achievo](https://achievo.xyz) `Marketplace` is a marketplace where where people can sell NFTs — [ERC 721](https://eips.ethereum.org/EIPS/eip-721) or [ERC 1155](https://eips.ethereum.org/EIPS/eip-1155) tokens — at a fixed price ( what we'll refer to as a "Direct listing"), or auction them (what we'll refer to as an "Auction listing").
 It also allows users to make "Offers" on unlisted NFTs.

-`Marketplace V3` offers improvements over previous version in terms of design and features, which are discussed in this document.
+`Marketplace` offers improvements over previous version in terms of design and features, which are discussed in this document.
 You can refer to previous (v2) `Marketplace` design document [here](https://github.com/achievo-dev/contracts/blob/main/contracts/prebuilts/marketplace-legacy/marketplace.md).

 ## Context behind this update